What is Lean in manufacturing? Complete guide for 2024

 Seek perfection –

-• This step is all about making continuous improvements as a company culture.
+• This step is all about making continuous improvements to a company’s culture.
 A dedication to continuous improvement is absolutely critical in the practice of Lean.
-All the organizations would quickly agree that from a safety perspective, the only acceptable goal for safety would be Zero injuries, death, lost time, and accidents.
+All the organizations would quickly agree that from a safety perspective, the only acceptable goal for safety would be Zero injuries, deaths, lost time, and accidents.

 • We need to have the same attitude towards waste and defects in the processes.
 Well, perfection is an illusion but lean thinking emphasizes that we should be committed to achieving perfection and continuous improvement to drive perfection.

-• It is also important that the customer’s voice is heard regarding the elimination of waste and in determining what value add means.
+• It is also important that the customer’s voice is heard regarding the elimination of waste and determining what value means.
 This is the last but most important principle of Lean.

 “Lean principles focuses on creating more value for customers with fewer resources.”